jonmosco/vagrant-puppet_env/README.md

 ## Multi

-The multi environment allows for n number of ageent to be build with the INSTANCES=n variable.
+The multi environment allows for n number of agents to be build with the INSTANCES=n variable.
 NOTE: This will be limited to the amount of RAM so be cautious building a lot of nodes.